PhD Course

 This PhD course offers, in addition to advanced courses, cycles of seminars , with the aim of offering to the PhD students a precise advanced and detailed picture of the state of national and international research in relation to the different issues addressed.
 Courses and seminars are both held by the Professors of the PhD Course and by external lecturers who represent, within the international scientific community, a reference point for their specific expertise.

-Research, technological development and innovation are core objectives of the PhD program.
-Within this framework, the topics addressed are those typical of Civil, Environmental and Architectural Engineering, understood in their broadest sense, with specific contributions from other disciplines aimed at offering, where necessary, a mathematical and numerical contribution to the topics addressed by PhD students.
+Research, technological development, and innovation are foundational objectives of the doctoral program.
+Within this framework, the topics addressed encompass those typical of civil engineering, environmental engineering, and architecture, understood in their broadest sense, with specific contributions from other disciplines aimed at providing, where necessary, mathematical and numerical support to the issues explored by doctoral students.

 Curriculum